np2048/Trots/git/create.md

-# Git create a repositoy from command line
+# Git create a repository from command line

     git init
     git add .
     git commit -m 'Start'

-**Login to Github or other service and create a repository.** https://github.com/new
+**Login to GitHub or other service and create a repository.** https://github.com/new

 Attach new remote repository to local: